vlOd2/BrainfuckInterpreter/README.md

 # BrainfuckInterpreter
 Simple brainfuck interpreter written in C

-# Implementation notes
+# Features/Quirks
+Features that this interpreter has:
 - Prints are not buffered and are on stdout
 - Interpreter messages are written on stderr
 - Reading EOF will not write anything to the cell
 - Interrupting (ctrl+c) instantly aborts the execution

+This interpreter passes most of the tests from [here](https://brainfuck.org/tests.b), except for:
+- the unmatched \[/\] tests do not pass since the interpreter does not analyse them ahead of time
+- the end of line test passes, but only on Linux (due to the lack of EOL consistency)

 # Examples
-You can find a lot of example BF code on [brainfuck.org](https://brainfuck.org/)<br>
+You can find example Brainfuck code (and the test suite) on [brainfuck.org](https://brainfuck.org/)<br>
-Some of them may not work properly due to comments not being escaped